SiliconCraft/sic43s1-server-nodejs/README.md

 #### Step 1 : Creating and managing projects

-Google Cloud projects form the basis for creating and using all Google Cloud services.
-To create and manage Google Cloud project using Google Cloud Console, please follow the step in [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)
+You can create and manage Google Cloud project using Google Cloud Console, please follow the step in [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)

 #### Step 2 : Creating App Engine